Skedaddle Durham Year-Round Protection: Mice and Other Pests skip to main content

 FACT:

 Traps alone won’t solve your mouse problem for good.
-Even if you trap or remove all the mice you see, others will likely use same entry points to get into your home in the future.
+Even if you trap or remove all the mice you see, others will likely use the same entry points to get into your home in the future.

 FACT:

 Traps, poison, and other DIY pest removal options are inhumane and can be ineffective.
-Poisoned rodents may die in your wall cavities or other hard-to-reach areas, leaving an unpleasant odour and increasing the risk of infection.
+Poisoned rodents may die in your wall cavities or other hard-to-reach areas, leaving an unpleasant odor and increasing the risk of infection.

 CHECK OUT OUR LATEST BLOGS